Comanagement in Canada: Co-management of Protected Areas in Canada

 Parks Canada co-manages many of its protected areas with local Indigenous peoples as the direct result of comprehensive land claims agreements.
 The first of these, Ivvavik National Park, in the Yukon and Inuvialuit Settlement Region, is under co-management as a result of provisions included in the 1984 Inuvialuit Final Agreement.
 Likewise, the Labrador Inuit Land Claims Agreement established a cooperative management board that would administer the Torngat Mountains National Park in Labrador, created in 2005.
-In certain cases, such as in the Thaidene Nëné National Park Reserve in the Northwest Territories and Łutsël K’é Dene territory, other types of protected areas (e.g. Territorial Protected Areas) have been established in conjunction with national parks.
+In certain cases, such as in the Thaidene Nëné National Park Reserve in the Northwest Territories and Łutsël K'é Dene territory, other types of protected areas (e.g. Territorial Protected Areas) have been established in conjunction with national parks.
 These collaborative projects are often initiated by Indigenous partners.
 In contrast to the Northern context, Southern Canada, where socio-political complexities relating to treaty context and jurisdictional overlap abound, agreement-making between Indigenous groups and Parks Canada Agency and Indigenous engagement in general is less consistent.
 Many of these Southern Parks are witnessing changes in the way the state engages with its Indigenous partners as a result of the Parks Canada Agency's policy development.

 Provincial and territorial protected areas also utilize co-management arrangements for their administration.
 Similar to the federal context, these are frequently a result of provincial land claim settlements, mostly notably in Western and Northern Canada.
-For example, the establishment of Thunderbird's Nest (T’iitsk’in Paawats) Protected Area in 2011, cooperatively managed between Uchucklesaht Tribe Government and PC Parks, was a stated provision within the Maa-nulth First Nations Final Agreement.
+For example, the establishment of Thunderbird's Nest (T'iitsk'in Paawats) Protected Area in 2011, cooperatively managed between Uchucklesaht Tribe Government and PC Parks, was a stated provision within the Maa-nulth First Nations Final Agreement.
 A separate but related phenomenon is the joint management of parks by two governments without an Indigenous partner.
 For example, the federal government and a province can jointly manage a park such as the Saguenay–St. Lawrence Marine Park in Quebec, as can two provinces such as Cypress Hills Interprovincial Park in Alberta and Saskatchewan.
+Saysutshun (Newcastle Island Marine) Park has been co-managed through a tri-partite agreement between BC Parks, the City of Nanaimo, and Snuneymuxw First Nation since 2003.